sadanandpai/git-guide/README.md

 <br>

-### I have made some code changes.
-Now I want to move to a different branch.
-What should I do?
+### 7. I have made some code changes.
+But I want to commit to a new separatte branch.

 You can create a separate branch out of the current branch and commit it.
-In future if you want to view or continue the work you can come back to the branch.
+This works both if you have already made changes or yet to start making changes.

-- Enter the command `git checkout -b <my-personal-branch-name>`
+- Create a new branch `git checkout -b <my-branch-name>`
 - Stage all the changes `git add *`
 - Commit the changes `git commit -m "<some commit message>"`

-To go back to the original branch enter the command `git checkout <original-branch-name>` To see your changes `git checkout <my-branch-name>`
+To switch between the branches use the command `git checkout <original-branch-name>`

-`my-branch-name` is your local branch and not available for anyone else

 <img width="555" alt="image" src="https://user-images.githubusercontent.com/12962887/173236172-30ccb855-0b2c-47ae-a711-152f20bc3b67.png">

+Note: `my-branch-name` is your local branch and not available for anyone else unless you push it
 <br>
 <br>